companieshouse/ansible-role-kafka-prometheus-exporter/README.md

-# ansible-role-repository-template
+# ansible-role-kafka-prometheus-exporter

-A template repository to be used for setting up Ansible roles
+An Ansible role for installing the Kafka Prometheus Exporter used for collecting cluster metrics